tensorlakeai/indexify/docs/docs/getting_started.md

     load_data("Stephen Curry")
 ```

-Now run this code to ingest data into Indexify.
-Indexify takes care of storing the data, and running the extraction policies in the graph reliably in parallel.
+Run this script to ingest data into Indexify:

 ```bash title="( Terminal 3) Ingest Data"
 source venv/bin/activate
 python3 ./ingest.py
 ```

-## Query Indexify
+## Step 7: Querying Indexify

+Now that we have data in our system, let's create a script to query Indexify and retrieve information.

 You can query Indexify to -